Topologization of sets endowed with an action of a monoid: Principal Problems

 \section{Principal Problems}

-In this paper we consider the following general problem:
+In this paper we consider the following general problem.

-\begin{problem} Given a set $X$ and a family $G$ of functions from $X$ to $X$ detect if $X$ admits a non-discrete Hausdorff (or normal) topology such that all functions $g\in G$ are continuous. \end{problem}
+\begin{problem} Given a set $X$ and a family $G$ of self-maps of $X$, determine whether $X$ admits a non-discrete Hausdorff (or normal) topology with respect to which all functions $g\in G$ are continuous. \end{problem}

-Since the composition of continuous functions is continuous, we lose no generality assuming that the family $G$ is a subsemigroup of the semigroup $X^X$ of all functions $X\to X$, endowed with the operation of composition.
-Also we can assume that $G$ contains the identity function $\id_X$ of $X$ and hence $G$ is a submonoid of $X^X$.
-Thus it is natural to consider Problem~\ref{pr1} in the context of {\em $G$-acts}, i.e. sets endowed with an action of a monoid $G$ \cite{KKM}.
-The two-sided unit of the monoid $G$ will be denoted by $1_G$.
-An {\em action} of a monoid $G$ on a set $X$ is a function $\alpha:G\times X\to X$, $\alpha:(g,x)\mapsto g(x)$ that has two properties: \begin{itemize} \item $1_G(x)=x$ for all $x\in X$ and \item $f(g(x))=(fg)(x)$ for all $f,g\in G$ and $x\in X$. \end{itemize}
+Since the composition of continuous functions is continuous, we can assume without loss of generality that the family $G$ is a subsemigroup in the semigroup $X^X$ of all functions $X\to X$ endowed with the operation of composition.
+Also, we can assume that $G$ contains the identity function $\id_X$ of $X$ and, hence, is a submonoid of $X^X$.
+Thus, it is natural to consider Problem~\ref{pr1} in the context of actions of monoids.

-A topology $\tau$ on a $G$-act $X$ is called a {\em $G$-topology} if for every $g\in G$ the shift $g:X\to X$, $g:x\mapsto g(x)$, is continuous.
-A $G$-act $X$ is called ({\em normally}) {\em $G$-topologizable} if $X$ admits a (normal) Hausdorff $G$-topology.
-A topology $\tau$ on a set $X$ is called {\em normal} if the topological space $(X,\tau)$ is normal in the sense that $X$ is a $T_1$-space such that any two disjoint closed subsets in $X$ have disjoint open neighborhoods.
+Let $G$ be a monoid with two-sided unit $1_G$.
+A {\em left unitary action}, of a monoid $G$ on a set $X$ is a function $\alpha:G\times X\to X$, $\alpha:(g,x)\mapsto g(x)$, with the following two properties: \begin{itemize} \item $f(g(x))=(fg)(x)$ for all $f,g\in G$ and $x\in X$ and \item $1_G(x)=x$ for all $x\in X$. \end{itemize} A set $X$ endowed with an action of a monoid $G$ is called a (left unitary) {\em $G$-act}, or an {\em act over $G$} (this is a standard term of semigroup theory; see, e.g., \cite{KKM}).
+A topology $\tau$ on a $G$-act $X$ is called a {\em $G$-topology} if, for every $g\in G$, the shift $g:X\to X$, $g:x\mapsto g(x)$, is continuous.
+A $G$-act $X$ is said to be ({\em normally}) {\em $G$-topologizable} if $X$ admits a non-discrete (normal) Hausdorff $G$-topology.
+A topology $\tau$ on a set $X$ is called {\em normal} if the topological space $(X,\tau)$ is normal, that is, $X$ is a $T_1$-space such that any two disjoint closed subsets in $X$ have disjoint open neighborhoods.
+A topology $\tau$ on a set $X$ is {\em hereditarily normal} if each subspace of the topological space $(X,\tau)$ is normal.

-In this terminology Problem~\ref{pr1} can be rewritten as follows.
+In this terminology, Problem~\ref{pr1} can be rewritten as follows.

-\begin{problem} Find necessary and sufficient conditions of (normal) $G$-topologizability of a given $G$-act $X$. \end{problem}
+\begin{problem} Find necessary and sufficient conditions for the (normal) $G$-topologizability of a given $G$-act $X$. \end{problem}

-For $G$-acts endowed with an action of a group $G$ this problem has been considered in \cite{BPS}.
-For countable monoids $G$, Problem~\ref{pr2} will be answered in Theorem~\ref{main} proved in Section~\ref{s:main}.
-The answer will be given in terms of the Zariski $G$-topology on $X$, defined and studied in Section~\ref{s:zar}.
-In Section~\ref{s:spec} we investigate largest $G$-topologies, generated by (special) filters.